-Welsh Government published an Anti-Racist Wales Action Plan in 2022 with the objective of taking action to make Wales an Anti-racist nation.
+The Welsh Government published an Anti-Racist Wales Action Plan in 2022 with the objective of taking action to make Wales an Anti-racist nation.
 Adopting an anti-racist approach requires us to look at the ways that racism is built into our policies, formal and informal rules and regulations and generally the ways in which we work.
-The development of this action plan was informed by lived experiences, and involved many discussions and conversations with ethnic minority people and wider, which concluded the need to take an anti-racist approach.
+The development of this action plan involved many discussions and conversations with ethnic minority people and wider, which concluded the need to take an anti-racist approach.